awslabs/mlspace/README.md

 - OIDC URL: the OIDC endpoint that will be used for MLSpace authentication
 - OIDC Client Name: the OIDC client name that should be used by MLSpace for authentication

 If selecting Advanced Config you will be prompted for the same properties Basic Config prompts for, as well as other optional values.
-Anything not specific will use the defaults in `constants.ts` and/or provisioned by MLSpace.
+Anything not specified will use the defaults in `constants.ts` and/or provisioned by MLSpace.

 The Advanced Config will ask: